jackfekete01/DZHome/README.md

 - time

 ## Data Formatting
-DZHome requires the input data to follow a specific formatting.
-Input files must be Excel files (.xlsx) and follow the column header guide in the example dataset.
+DZHome requires the input data to follow a specific format.
+Input files must be Excel files (.xlsx) and follow the column header guide in the example dataset seen below.